faisalmemon/ios-crash-dump-analysis-book/examples/xbmc_sigbus_ios/xmbc_crash_explanation.md

 @dynamicloadingeg

 When we run this program, we can see informative messages in its use of the dynamic loader, as coded by the app.
-Furthermore, can switch on _Dynamic Linker API Usage_ by editing the Scheme settings as follows:
+Furthermore, we can switch on _Dynamic Linker API Usage_ by editing the Scheme settings as follows:

 ![](screenshots/dynamic_loading.png)